Gravity Payments

 For a small business owner with long-term needs, a term loan is likely the best option.

-For a small business owner with very short-term needs (e.g., two months), a working capital loan is likely the best option.
+For a small business owner with very short-term needs (e.g., two months), working capital funding is likely the best option.

 But what if you need funds for approximately one year?

-In this case, you should look at a few offers – both working capital loans and term loans – and compare them head-to-head.
+In this case, you should look at a few offers – both working capital funding and term loans – and compare them head-to-head.

-If you’ve decided to use a working capital loan, consider Gravity Capital.
+If you’ve decided to use working capital, consider Gravity Capital.

 Or if you need help assessing your options, give us a call at 866-701-4700.